ooni/probe-cli/Readme.md

 ### Fedora developer setup

-The following instructions show how to setup a development environment using Fedora.
+The following commands show how to setup a development environment using Fedora.

 ```bash